HAHAHAHA, THESE ARE JUST TEARS OF JOY, SILLY

 As an episode of F*R*I*E*N*D*S so succinctly puts it, women talk.
 We do.
 A lot.
 But there are things we don’t talk about.
 Not even with those with whom we share every little detail of our lives.
 Things like post-marital depression, for instance.

 Never heard of it?
 I hadn’t either, till I went through it myself.
 It’s common enough though.
 According to relationship experts, it happens to one out of every ten brides.
 Why?
 I think there are two reasons.
-One, we read and repeat and believe fairy tales and romances, where the handsome prince marries the beautiful princess, and they live happily ever after and… the end.
+One, we read and repeat and believe fairy tales and romances, where a handsome prince marries a beautiful princess, and they live with happiness ever after and have children and… the end.
 And two, we tell ourselves and others that our wedding day is the most important day of our lives.